 Firstly, let’s check the official numbers for scan results.
 It’s obvious that often such information is only marketing bait, but it also gives us clues to understanding the profile of a search engine.

 Unfortunately, there is no general standard for measuring the quality of such search engines.
-But if you think about it, you realize that there are no general-purpose platforms — some have the focus on IoT devices, some mostly check websites and their vulnerabilities, some perform scans for specific common ports.
+But if you think about it, you realize that there are no general-purpose platforms — some focus on IoT devices, some mostly check websites and their vulnerabilities, and some perform scans for specific common ports.

-And also there is a need to make constant scans round-the-clock because many hosts die (port closed, IP change), and all the gathered data become unactual within a day!
+Also, there is a need to make constant scans round-the-clock because many hosts die (port closed, IP change), and all the gathered data becomes unactual within a day!
 Do you imagine the complexity of making a universal port scan system for such conditions?

 So, how can we measure the quality of port scan results?
 Well, let’s dive into publicly available data: